FedOptima: Optimizing Resource Utilization in Federated Learning: Results

-\subsection{Training Efficiency}
+\subsection{Training efficiency}

 End-to-end training for the two tasks, namely image classification and sentiment analysis, is considered for \MethodName\ and the baselines.
 The wall-clock training time, model convergence rate and final accuracy are measured.
 The accuracy curves are shown in Figure~\ref{fig:train-time-cv} and Figure~\ref{fig:train-time-nlp}.
-Each curve shows the validation accuracy versus time for model convergence.
-A model is considered to have converged when validation accuracy does not improve after 30 epochs.
+Each curve shows the validation accuracy versus time for model convergence. \di{We use validation-based early stopping~\cite{prechelt1998earlystopping} and consider a model to have converged when the validation accuracy does not improve for 30 consecutive epochs; this criterion is applied consistently to all methods.}